Frequently Asked Questions

 Q: What should I know about my purchase?

 A: Every purchase is handled directly by our team in our store.
 We offer complimentary sizing on all ring purchases.
 We are also pleased to include complimentary insurance appraisals on all diamond and gemstone purchases over $1,000 (appraisals available for other items upon request).
-Please allow for 1-3 days processing time before shipment, unless expedited shipping is selected at checkout.
+Please allow for 1-3 business days processing time before shipment, unless expedited shipping is selected at checkout.
 Some items are the exception and require longer processing times for select sizes that are not in stock.
 Please contact us with any special mailing requirements or if you need an expedited shipping allowance.
 All purchases are also available for in-store pickup, please contact us by phone or email to arrange.
 Orders for items that must be fabricated or special ordered can take up to 4 weeks to process and complete, we will always contact you directly to best complete your order request in a timely fashion.

 Q: What is your return policy?

 A: We accept returns from the original purchaser for monetary refund or store credit up to 90 days after purchase.
 Only the original purchaser is eligible to receive a monetary refund, all others receive store credit only.
 Returned items must be in sale-able condition, otherwise will only be accepted for scrap value.
 Returns may be subject to a restocking fee.
 Exchanges are welcomed and can be processed over the phone or via email, as long as the item to be exchanged is in sale-able condition and has not been damaged in any way.
 If the item you purchased is defective or is received damaged, you are entitled to free repair or replacement.
 Custom-designed jewelry is non-refundable.